cjakabos/portfolio-web/README_old.md

 - [x] Cars interface for the Car service's REST API.
 The [second project](vehicles-api/README.md) of the nanodegree.
 - [x] Pet interface for the Pet Store's REST API.
 The [third project](backend/petstore/README.md) of the nanodegree.
-- [x] eCommerce interface for eCommerce web store REST API.
-The [fourth project](ecommerce/README.md) of the nanodegree.
+- [x] Cloudapp interface for Cloudapp web store REST API.
+The [fourth project](cloudapp/README.md) of the nanodegree.
 - [x] OpenAI interface for OpenAI API.
 [Description](#openai-interface-extra-tab)
 - [x] Google Maps api interface for visualizing vehicles from the Car service's API.
 [Description](#openai-interface-extra-tab)